Explore health content from A to Z.

 I need information about...

-Benign tumors: In some cases, a tumor forms that is not cancer.
+Benign tumors.
+In some cases, a tumor forms that is not cancer.
 This is a benign tumor.
 Benign tumors are locally invasive.
-This means they don’t spread and affect only one area of the body.
+This means they don’t spread and affect only 1 area of the body.
 But they may still need treatment.

 Unlike cancer in adults, the cause of cancer in children is often unknown.
 Parents of children with cancer often blame themselves, but cancer in children is no one’s fault.
 Mutations in certain genes may affect the way your child’s cells grow.
 This gene mutation is random and couldn’t have been prevented.
 In rare cases, other factors, such as exposure to certain viruses, chemicals, or radiation, play a role.

 There is no single set of symptoms for cancer.
 Instead, your child’s symptoms depend on the type of cancer and where the cancer is found.

 Your child may have had a number of tests to diagnose cancer.
 More tests still may be needed.
 Your health care team can tell you more about any tests your child needs.

 Staging is the process that determines the size of the cancer and how much it has spread.
 Most cancers have their own staging system.
 Grading is used to describe how abnormal the cancer cells look when seen through a microscope.
 The more abnormal the cells are, the faster they grow.
 Staging and grading help the health care team plan treatment for your child.
 They also help determine the likelihood of cure (prognosis).
 Staging and grading systems may take into consideration the following:

 If the cancer has spread to other areas of the body (metastasis)

 How abnormal the cancer cells look under a microscope